kaylemnice/markpad/README.md

 # MarkPad

 A markdown reader and editor for Mac.
 Opens any `.md` file and shows it formatted.
-All editing happens through toolbar buttons — you never have to write markdown syntax.
+All editing happens through toolbar buttons, no need for writing markdown syntax.

 ## Install